pete-mba5/pete-mba5.github.io/_posts/2024-08-18-picture-of-the-day.markdown

 Maybe I'll have to change the plan for today.

 Yesterday I got bored with the Jamaican boy read and started the "Prophet Song" by Paul Lynch.
 It is ok so far.

+Just after my early morning run starts a heavy rain.
+Perfect timing to cool down, but what will happen with swimming today?

 ![vellutet]()*vellutet*&nbsp;